 Upon exercising their options, Optionholders may choose a "Share Election", a "Cash Election" or a "Cashless Election".
 If an Optionholder selects a "Share Election", he or she will receive, upon payment of the exercise price, a number of Common Shares corresponding to the number of Options exercised.
-If an Optionholder selects a "Cash Election" or a "Cashless Election", he or she will receive upon such exercise, instead of Common Shares, a cash amount equal to the number of Options being exercised multiplied by the difference between the Fair Market Value (as defined in the Stock Option Plan) as at the date of the notice of election and the exercise price of the Options exercised.
+If an Optionholder selects a "Cash Election", he or she will receive upon such exercise, instead of Common Shares, a cash amount equal to the number of Options being exercised multiplied by the difference between the Fair Market Value (as defined in the Stock Option Plan) as at the date of the notice of election and the exercise price of the Options exercised.
 The cash amount to be received pursuant to a "Cash Election" will be paid by the Company to the Optionholder.
 In the case of a "Cashless Election" the Company will (i) instruct the Company's transfer agent to issue in the name of such Optionholder the number of Common Shares issued pursuant to the exercise of the Options and (ii) instruct a broker selected by the Company to sell such Common Shares through the facilities of the TSX.
 Upon the sale of the Common Shares, the broker will remit the proceeds of the sale to the Company's transfer agent, less any commission.
-The sale proceeds will be allocated by the Company and (ii) an amount equal to the difference between the sale price for the Common Shares and the sum of the exercise price, the broker's commission and any withholding tax to the Optionholder.
+The sale proceeds will be allocated by the Company's transfer agent as follows (i) an amount equal to the exercise price plus any withholding tax to the Company, and (ii) an amount equal to the difference between the sale price for the Common Shares and the sum of the exercise price, the broker's commission and any withholding tax to the Optionholder.
 The Company may, but is not obliged to accept, any Cash Exercise or Cashless Exercise.

-Exercise rights may vary for an Optionholder who is terminated (with or without cause) or resigns, retires, becomes disable or dies.
+Exercise rights may vary for an Optionholder who is terminated (with or without cause) or resigns, retires, becomes disabled or dies.
+If an Optionholder is terminated or resigns, unvested options expire immediately at the date of termination or resignation, while vested options may be exercised within three months.
+If an Optionholder retires or his or her employment is terminated due to permanent disability, their vested options may be exercised within 24 months, while unvested options expire at the date of retirement or termination.
+If an Optionholder dies, their vested options may be exercised by their legal personal representatives within 24 months.
 In the event an Optionholder is terminated by reason of his or her dismissal for fraud, wilful misconduct, gross fault or for any breach of any contractual or fiduciary obligation or duty to the Company relating to confidentiality or non-competition or, in the case of director, is removed, then any Options held by him or her will immediately cease to be exercisable.
 In other cases, vesting and exercise periods vary in accordance with the terms of the Stock Option Plan.